 - 10.1 The application meets both of the tests of Section 104D of the Resource Management Act 1991.
-The application can be assessed against the provisions of Section 104B of the Resource Management Act 1991 and a substantive decision made.
-In terms of Section 104(1)(a) of the Resource Management Act 1991, the proposed development has been clustered within an area which has the ability to absorb change due to the topographical nature of the site, surrounding land use and development patterns, and subject to compliance with conditions, including the proposed building design guidelines and landscape planting, any adverse effects of the activity on the environment can be mitigated, as discussed in Section 8 of this report. - 10.2 In terms of Section 104(1)(b) of the Resource Management Act 1991, subject to compliance with conditions, it is considered that the proposal is consistent with the relevant objectives and policies of the Kaipara District Plan 2013, the Northland Regional Policy Statement and the Freshwater NPS as the proposed subdivision would result in the restoration and protection of riparian features and bush buffers through revegetation planting, which can offset some of the adverse effects of development on the environment and landscape values, as discussed in Section 8 of this report. - 10.3 The proposal creates two additional rural-residential lots that will provide for the applicants and any future residents well-being. - The proposed development would also rehabilitate approximately 1.98 hectares of existing bush, bush buffer, and riparian features through revegetation planting. - 10.4 In terms of Section 104(1)(c) of the Resource Management Act 1991, other relevant matters, including financial and development contributions, and conditions of consent have been considered in the determination of the application. - The proposed development is in general accordance with the Environmental Benefit Subdivision Rule (12.13.1) and is only considered to be a non-complying activity due to the breach of Rules 12.15.2 'Road, Private Way Formation, 12.15.8 'Telecommunications' and Property Access' and Rule 12.10.25 'Vehicle Access and Driveways'.
-These breaches will not have any implications on District Plan integrity. - 10.6 In terms of Section 106 of the RMA, there are no known risks to the land being subdivided and adequate access can be provided to the proposed lots.
+The application can be assessed against the provisions of Section 104B of the Resource Management Act 1991 and a substantive decision made. - 10.2 In terms of Section 104(1)(a) of the Resource Management Act 1991, due to the location of the application site which has the ability to absorb change due to the surrounding land use and development patterns, and subject to compliance with conditions, including the proposed building design guidelines and landscape planting, any adverse effects of the activity on the environment can be mitigated, as discussed in Section 8 of this report. - 10.3 In terms of Section 104(1)(b) of the Resource Management Act 1991, subject to compliance with conditions, it is considered that the proposal is consistent with the relevant objectives and policies of the Kaipara District Plan 2013, the Northland Regional Policy Statement and the Freshwater NPS as the proposed subdivision would result in the restoration and protection of existing bush, bush buffer, and riparian features, which can offset some of the adverse effects of development on the environment and landscape values, as discussed in Section 8 of this report. - 10.4 In terms of Section 104(1)(c) of the Resource Management Act 1991, other relevant matters, including financial and development contributions, and conditions have been considered in the determination of the application. - 10.5 The proposal creates three additional rural-residential lots that will provide for the applicants and any future residents well-being.
+The proposed development would also rehabilitate 1.98 hectares of existing bush, bush buffer, and riparian features through revegetation planting. - 10.6 The proposed development is in general accordance with the Environmental Benefit Subdivision Rule (12.13.1) and is only considered to be a non-complying activity due to the breach of Rule 12.15.8 'Telecommunications' and this breach will not have any implications on District Plan integrity. - 10.7 In terms of Section 106 of the RMA, there are no known risks to the land being subdivided and adequate access can be provided to the proposed lots.

-10.7 The Council has taken into account the relevant principles outlined in Sections 6, 7 and 8 of the Resource Management Act 1991 and it is considered that granting this resource consent achieves the purpose of the Act as discussed in Section 9 of this report.
+10.8 The Council has taken into account the relevant principles outlined in Sections 6, 7 and 8 of the Resource Management Act 1991 and it is considered that granting this resource consent achieves the purpose of the RMA as discussed in Section 9 of this report.

+Reporting Planner

-Reporting Planner 24 February 2020 Kim Nathan Nate
+24 February 2020

+Kim Nathan